How To Catch Any Fish

 Mullet Snapper Description

 Mullet Snapper (Pargo Lisa) are an elongated Snapper found in the Eastern Pacific between Baja down to around Peru.
 Unlike many Snappers, they are a midwater fish found over rocky areas down to around 150 feet.
 They sometimes come up to the surface and can be caught on poppers.
 They are an excellent fighter for their size.
 The current official world record is 45lbs but the fish pictured above is 5lbs bigger than that.
-The biggest ones are caught on large live baits fished on the bottom.
+The biggest ones are generally caught on large live baits fished on the bottom.

 Mullet Snapper Tackle